AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/tour-dwm.md

 Do not see the table that you are looking for in the `All Tables` list?
 There are a few possible reasons for this:

 * The data source has not been added yet
-* The data source is a database and the [!DNL MBI] user that you created does not have access.
+* The data source is a database and the [!DNL Commerce Intelligence] user that you created does not have access.
 In this case, you or your database administrator must grant access.
 * The data source or table was recently added and has not been synced yet

 ## Syncing tables and columns {#syncing}